 This being a free CAD software, the number, and complexity of objects are limited to the minimum.
 For anyone just curious about 3D sculpting, SculptGL is a great opportunity.
 If you want to level up, you should give Sculptris a try.

-If you are looking for a tool to get your feet wet, you will love TinkerCAD’s intuitive approach to common concepts, and tools in free CAD software.
+If you are looking for a tool to get your feet wet, you will love TinkerCAD’s intuitive approach to common concepts, and tools in the free CAD software.
 It also can be used for laser cutting.

 Written in Erlang, Wings 3D major strength lies in its advanced subdivision.
 The intuitive user interface will make anyone a 3D modeler in no time.
 In addition to standard tools like move, scale, extrude etc., the free CAD software features advanced tools such as sweep, plane cut, bend, shear, and inset.
 The other big selling point is its AutoUV facility, that allows you to export an unfolded image of your model’s surface for painting and texturing.